geng-haoran/Simulately/docs/5_toolkits/FFmpeg.md

 > **Advanced command line toolkits for video editing and compression**

+## What is FFmpeg?

+FFmpeg is an open-source collection of tools and libraries that allows users to record, convert, and stream audio and video in various formats.
+It has a command-line interface, which means it operates through a text-based command prompt, offering a wide range of capabilities for processing multimedia content.

+The genius of FFmpeg lies in its versatility.
+It supports a vast array of codecs and formats, making it a go-to solution for format conversions, encoding, and even basic editing tasks like trimming and concatenating files.
+It's used by software developers and content creators alike for tasks ranging from simple file conversions to complex streaming solutions.

+FFmpeg can be found on its official website: [FFmpeg Official Website](https://ffmpeg.org/)

+## How to Install FFmpeg

+### macOS

+- The easiest way to install FFmpeg on macOS is through [Homebrew](https://brew.sh/), a package manager for macOS.
+- Run `brew install ffmpeg`.

+### Linux

+- Ubuntu: `sudo apt update && sudo apt install ffmpeg`.
+- Fedora: `sudo dnf install ffmpeg`.
+- Arch Linux: `sudo pacman -S ffmpeg`.

+Once installed, you can verify the installation by running `ffmpeg -version` in your command prompt or terminal.
+This should display the version of FFmpeg installed on your system.

+## Use FFmpeg

 ### Converting Video to `mp4` Format

 To convert a video to `mp4` format, utilize the following command: